10 nutrition and lifestyle recommendations to boost thyroid function and restore vitality

 Approximately 10% of women suffer from an under active thyroid, (otherwise known as hypothyroidism) and often they find themselves living in a “zombie” like state, experiencing debilitating symptoms that have a huge impact on their quality of life.

-Once diagnosed (often with the help of a Functional Medicine Practitioner / Nutritionist who can arrange a Full Thyroid test) there are so many nutrition and lifestyle changes that can be made to improve thyroid hormone levels.
+Once diagnosed (often with the help of a Functional Medicine Practitioner / Nutritionist, such as myself, who can arrange a Full Thyroid test) there are so many nutrition and lifestyle changes that can be made to improve thyroid hormone levels.

-My top 10 tips on how to boost your thyroid function
+Here are my top 10 tips on how to boost your thyroid function:

 Iodine